2022mt93378ManishaAbraham/MyBitsDevOpsAssignment/README.md

 **BITS DevOps Assignment**

-**This repo is for the purpose of Devops Assignment for Bits Pilani WILP.**
+**This repo is for the purpose of My Devops Assignment for Bits Pilani WILP.**

 **Student details given below:**